manishekhawat/device-type-capture/CONTRIBUTING.md

     - `for (..) {`
     - `while (..) {`
     - `function(err) {`
+- Follow semantic versioning and release guidelines using semantic-release-cli and commit through git-cz
 - Write tests and make sure they pass.
 - Write typings-tests if you modify the typescript-typings.